Bloomberg-Beta/Manual/1 - Manual.md

 ## The deal terms

 We want founders to know what to expect when they work with us before they get to the first meeting, and understanding how we think about deal contracts is an important part of that process.
-So we have published the templates we use for our [investment documents](https://github.com/Bloomberg-Beta/Investment-Documents) to GitHub.
-We also recommend reading the accompanying [blog post](https://medium.com/@hjs/were-open-sourcing-our-investment-documents-f96b6e8c40e5), that explains which terms we care about and why.
+So we have published the templates we use for our [investment documents](https://github.com/Bloomberg-Beta/Investment-Documents).
+We recommend reading the accompanying [blog post](https://medium.com/@hjs/were-open-sourcing-our-investment-documents-f96b6e8c40e5), that explains these documents.

 ### How much risk do we take